hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

       Documentation on resources is available for both :ref:`Genius
       <running_jobs_on_genius>` and :ref:`wICE <running jobs on wice>`.

-      If requesting a GPU, it will be the same as the type specified in the partition (e.g. a NVIDIA H100 for ``gpu_h100`` on wICE).
-For wICE, you can also request a GPU from the ``interactive`` partition.
-One GPU here is a virtual GPU slice of the available A100 GPUs.
-One GPU slice is the same as 1/7th of CUDA cores and memory of an A100 GPU.
-The interactive partition only allows you to request max 1 GPU (slice) though.

       In most cases we recommend using the ``interactive`` partition on wICE for the interactive apps.
 This partition is meant for lighter work, like code development, testing, debugging, visualisations, pre- and post-processing.